ilios/user-guide/courses-and-sessions/courses/course-leadership.md

 ## After hiding the list ...

-This displays the contracted Course Leadership area in the context of the larger Course Details reflecting the updated counts but hiding the details.
+This displays the contracted Leadership section in the context of the larger Course Details reflecting the updated counts but hiding the details.

 ![list now hidden](../../images/course_leadership/list_now_hidden.png)